ProtocolNebula/mysql-fast-migration/Readme.md

 # Mysql Fast Migration

+## Depecration notes

+This project is archived and will be no updated anymore, please check this other script (bash): https://github.com/ProtocolNebula/server-web-migration

 ## Description
 This is a simple PHP script which let you backup a MySQL (big databases too) and/or the web files for move it to another server.
 This is useful when you have to migrate a very big database and PHPMyAdmin fails or something or things such wordpress.